 One chemical in particular, PFOA, has been linked to cancer and birth defects in animals.
-To be clear: There are no studies science that have established a direct link between microwave popcorn bags that contain trace amounts of PFOA and an increased risk of cancer in humans.
-(Get a smart breakdown of the science, here.)
+To be clear: There are no studies that show there is a direct link between microwave popcorn bags that contain trace amounts of PFOA and an increased risk of cancer in humans.
 Our take is: If you can avoid questionable chemicals in your food, why wouldn’t you?

 How to Eat Healthy Popcorn

 Here’s how to make that happen: Buy plain kernels that are preferably organic (since most corn is now the GMO variety that’s grown with lots of pesticides).

 Want even more flavor?
 Sprinkle on a little parmesan cheese or nutritional yeast, cinnamon, sea salt, pepper, or cayenne for an amped-up experience that is sure to make any movie more enjoyable.
 Adding spices can boost the antioxidant and anti-inflammatory profile of this favorite snack.